-Is silence a skill?
-Is it an art?
-Or is it just the natural flow of being deeply content, not needing anything more?
+Is silence a skill we must develop?
+An art we must practice?
+Or is it simply the natural flow of being deeply content, no longer grasping for anything more?

 Nicholas Sparks writes in The Notebook:

-Our resistance to silence (our compulsion for distraction) is a symptom of an inner “tightness”.
-Old messaging that is convinced that something must be rushed toward, something must be done or something must be avoided at all cost.
+Our resistance to silence (or otherwise put, our compulsion for distraction) is a symptom of an inner “tightness”.
+Old messaging that is convinced that something must be rushed toward, or something must be done right now, or something must be avoided at all cost.
 It’s easy to notice this inner resistance to stillness, just entertain the thought of sitting down for a meditation and notice the inner narratives rising to the surface in rebellion.

 “Meditation provides a way of learning how to let go.
 As we sit, the self we’ve been trying to construct and make into a nice, neat little package continues to unravel.” – John Welwood